Stakeholder identification in Project Management

 • Who has a fundamental impact on the organization’s performance?

-• Who can play an important role in the projects success or fail?
+• Who can play an important role in the project’s success or failure?

 • Who are the competitors?

 - Who is affected directly and/or indirectly by the project?

 - Who may affect directly and/or indirectly the project?